-You know that a good first impression is critical in sales.
-For most salespeople, the materials you leave behind will round out and continue that first interaction you have with people.
+You know that a good first impression is critical in any sales strategy.
+For most salespeople, the materials you leave behind will continue that first interaction you have with new prospects.
 In some cases, it’s your only interaction with them.

-Sales leave behinds can act as calling cards, vehicles for customer education and more.
-They work to continue marketing for your company long after you’ve left the building.
+Sales leave behinds and business leave behinds can act as calling cards, vehicles for customer education, and more.
+They work to continue marketing for your company and message long after you’ve left the building.
 They’re also very effective when done the right way.

 1. Leave Behind Brochure Sample

 Brochures are popular sales leave behinds because they’re the perfect way to showcase your products and provide more information about your services in an interactive and memorable way.
 This brochure shows the elements that are necessary to draw the attention of the reader and make the information easy to digest.

-The piece entices the reader with a combination of an effective design that helps the reader navigate the information and a calming color palette, which makes the reader want to reach out to the company.
-When it comes to the layout, the information is easily sectioned in each panel, ensuring it’s easy to read and makes good use of the negative space to break up the color.
+The leave behind brochure entices the reader with a combination of an effective design that helps the reader navigate the information and a calming color palette, which makes the reader want to reach out to the sales rep and company.
+When it comes to the layout, the information is easily sectioned in each panel, ensuring that it’s easy to read and makes good use of the negative space and contrast to break up the colors.

 2. Leave Behind Folder Sample

-This folder makes appropriate use of the folder interior by staying true to the brand and incorporating the colors from their style and branding guide.
+This leave behind folder sample makes appropriate use of the folder interior by staying true to the brand and incorporating the colors from their style and branding guide.

-While the embossing on the front cover is not a necessity when designing a memorable folder it can help your company name and logo stand out both visually and to the touch.
+While embossing on the front cover is not a necessity when designing a memorable folder, it can help your company name and logo stand out both visually and to the touch.

 3. Leave Behind Flyer Sample

-High-quality flyers are an essential part of promoting a specific product or service to your customers that you can leave behind after a sales call or tradeshow encounter.
+High-quality flyers are essential sales leave behind for promoting a specific product or service to your customers and prospects that you can leave behind after a sales call or tradeshow encounter.

-This example shows the most important aspect of a flyer leave behind which is clean, concise, easy to read information.
+This example shows the most important aspect of a leave behind flyer which is clean, concise, and has easy to read information.
 It’s important to remember that you have less space for your messaging, as flyers are typically a one page leave behind with only a front and back.
-So, make sure the information gets to the point and is easy to read, and has a clear call to action.
+So, make sure the information gets to the point, is easy to read, and has a clear call to action.

-The above flyer makes good use of a grid layout so it hits multiple points without making the flyer confusing.
-The flyer uses easy to read and appropriate sized fonts to make the information more scannable.
-It also uses photos that complement the information but don't detract from it.
+The above flyer makes good use of a grid layout, so it hits multiple points without making the flyer confusing and crowded.
+The leave behind flyer uses easy to read and appropriately sized fonts to make the information more scannable.
+It also uses photos that complement the information.

 4. Infographic Book Sample

-Infographic books are important leave behinds if your customer might want a visual to help understand the importance of the product or service that you’re selling.
+Infographic books are important sales leave behinds that give your customer a visual to help understand the importance of the product or service that you’re selling.

-You can see the graphics in the sample book break down the information explained in each section, making the data easier to understand and easy to read.
-The piece also does a good job of varying the graph types so that the information does not seem redundant and the reader does not get bored.
+You can see the graphics in the leave behind book sample break down the information explained in each section, making the data easier to understand and read.
+The piece also does an effective job of varying the graph types so that the information does not seem redundant, and the reader does not get bored.

-It’s important to also incorporate photos or pictures that complement the data throughout the book to tie everything together into a piece that informs and promotes.
+It’s important to also incorporate photos, pictures, or other imagery that complements the data throughout the infographic book to tie everything together into a piece that informs and promotes.

 5. Leave Behind Business Cards Sample

 According to data from a survey of business professionals, 72% stated that they judge a company based on their business cards.
-The business card above may seem like a simple design at first, but it conveys a lot to the prospective customer in a clear and concise way.
+The sales rep business card sample above may seem like a simple design at first, but it conveys a lot to the prospective customer in a clear and concise way.

 First, the company’s name, representative’s name, and all their contact information are easy to read and easy to find.
 It shouldn’t take more than a few seconds for your customer to identify all of your contact information.

-The example above also uses a clean background that draws the eyes to the center to help the contact information stand out and read well.
+The leave behind business card example above also uses a clean background that draws the eyes to the contact information and logo while making this important information stand out.
 The business card is a standard size which is important if you want your customer to hold onto your card.
-While custom shaped business cards can be effective, odd-size cards that don't fit into pockets, wallets or card holders often get tossed.
+While custom shaped business cards can be effective, odd-size cards that don't fit into pockets, wallets, or card holders often get tossed.

-One of the unique things about this business card is that the type of business and brand is reflected in the color and paper stock which helps leave an impression in the customer's mind without having to tell them.
-The colorful background and glossy paper stock give the card a sleek, upbeat feel without it having to be described.
+One of the unique things about this business card is that the type of business and brand is reflected in the color and paper stock which helps leave an impression in the customer's mind and builds strong brand recognition.

-Flip books are visually stimulating leave behinds that are perfect for companies that have multiple products, colors, or finishes that they would like to show to the customer.
+Sales leave behind booklets are visually stimulating sales materials that are perfect for companies that have multiple products or services, colors, or finishes that they would like to show to the customer.

-Sometimes you need to present the customer with more information than can be put together in a brochure.
-The above sample incorporates both photos and white space in a way that can break up the content for the reader and make the content easier to digest.
+Sometimes you need to present the customer or prospect with more information than can be put together in a brochure.
+The above booklet sample incorporates both photos and white space in a way that can break up the content for the reader and make the information easier to digest.

-The piece also does a good job sectioning the data and focusing on short, information-dense pieces of content so the main points can be highlighted and scanned quickly.
+The booklet also does a good job sectioning the data and focusing on short, information-dense pieces of content so the main points can be highlighted and scanned quickly.

 In a study conducted by the PPAI, data showed that 52% of the participants engaged in business with an advertiser who provided a promotional product as a leave behind.

-The above piece is a good example of a leave behind that can get repeat exposure.
-The printed portion is simple with just a logo and company name printed on the clothing pieces.
-The product is usable and will help to keep your name in front of the customer on a repeated basis and in front of others who might come into contact with the shirt.
+The above leave behind promotional items are good examples of effective sales leave behinds that can get repeat exposure.
+The printed portion in these is simple with just a logo and company name.
+The products are usable and will help to keep your name in front of the customer on a repeated basis and in front of others who might come into contact with your customer or prospect.

 It’s important to remember that most promotional pieces are primarily for exposure so keeping the name prevalent is the most important part.

-Rack cards are small pieces usually left on tables or front counters as takeaways when customers stop in.
-But, they’re also good as leave behinds for sales reps or as after sales cards.
+Rack cards are small sales materials—typically 4”x9”—usually left on tables or front counters as takeaways when customers stop in.
+They’re also effective when used as leave behinds for sales reps or as after sales cards.

-The sample above shows a good layout for rack cards, which should include highlighted information that you would like your client to focus on while still keeping it easy to read quickly.
+The sales leave behind sample above shows a good layout for rack cards, which should include highlighted information that you would like your client to focus on while still keeping it easy to read quickly.
 The photos on the piece highlight what the text is discussing and attract the reader’s eye.

 Additionally, much of the information is bulleted to draw attention to the specifics and make the information stand out to the reader.
-Since the space on a rack card is significantly less than a brochure you’ll want to make sure you discuss only the most important information.
+Since the space on a rack card is significantly less than a brochure or sell sheet, you’ll want to make sure you discuss only the most important information.